Gillian Beckwith MA PGDip COSRT (Accred) UKCP Reg.

 Ethical Code of Conduct

-As part of COSRT rules of commitment: I invest in continuous professional development courses to keep up to date with new research and thinking and extend my learning.
+As part of COSRT and UKCP rules of commitment: I invest in continuous professional development courses to keep up to date with new research and thinking and extend my learning.
 Using a clinical supervisor I maintain regular sessions about my client work to ensure consistently effective therapy.
 It is accepted that the style of discussion will protect client identity and anonymity.
 I maintain industry-standard insurance for therapy work.

 Additional clinical hours